 When the Commission orders a hearing, the case is assigned to a staff attorney to prosecute on behalf of the Commission and you (or your attorney, if you have one) will be contacted to discuss your options for settling the matter.

-If a settlement cannot be reached, then the Commission will hold the hearing, which is similar to a trial, except that the nine members of the Commission preside instead of a judge.
+If a settlement cannot be reached, then the Commission will hold the hearing.
+The Commission Chair (or Vice Chair) presides over the hearing and the members sit as the fact finder/jury.
 After evidence is presented by the Commission’s staff attorney and by you (or your attorney), the Commission members will decide whether the evidence warrants disciplinary action and, if so, the appropriate action (reprimand, suspension, or revocation).

 The Commission retains records of complaints filed against its licensees, and under state law, those files are public records.
 In the event that someone contacts the Commission to inquire about complaints filed against a broker, the Commission’s staff will report the number of cases and their disposition, and will provide copies if requested to do so.